ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 ![Some of the larger, out of spec capacitors](/assets/posts/apple1/2x/IMG_8815.jpg){:standalone}

 I decided to make things look as good as possible, by using capacitors of similar size in each section.
-Some I just inserted with the leads going in diagonally, but most I bent the leads to make them fit.
+I managed to insert some capacitors with the leads going in diagonally, but for most capacitors I had to bend the leads to make them fit.
 Here are the capacitors in the memory section.

 ![Decoupling capacitors in the memory section](/assets/posts/apple1/2x/IMG_8818.jpg){:standalone}